thatoddmailbox/roamer/README.md

 * [Migrations](https://github.com/thatoddmailbox/roamer/wiki/Migrations)
 * [Offsets](https://github.com/thatoddmailbox/roamer/wiki/Offsets)

-Also, if you want to provide instructions for other users on how to set up roamer with your project, you can link to [Connecting an existing project to your database](https://github.com/thatoddmailbox/roamer/wiki/Connecting-an-existing-project-to-your-database).
+Also, if you want to provide instructions for other users on how to set up roamer with your project, you can link to the [Connecting an existing project to your database](https://github.com/thatoddmailbox/roamer/wiki/Connecting-an-existing-project-to-your-database) wiki page.